This documentation explains how to use NEMO: the Next Energy Modeling system for Optimization.

 - Modeling of renewable energy targets

-- Optimization with perfect foresight or limited foresight
+- Optimization with perfect or limited foresight

 - Support for simulating selected years in a modeling period